orstavik/JoiComponents/book/chapter5/Mixin3_PinchEventMixin.md

    * distanceStart   (since `pinchstart`)
    * rotation        (since last `pinchmove`)
    * rotationStart   (since `pinchstart`)
-   * TODO: add distanceX and distanceY also, so that for example scaling can be done using separate x and y values
+   * TODO: add distX and distY also, so that for example scaling can be done using separate x and y values
 3. `pinchend` is fired when one of the original fingers are lifted from the screen.